v-sbradley/bacx-pr/topics/review-link.md

 ### OPS build email

 Each time you commit a change, the build system ("OPS") generates a build.
 When that build completes (or fails), the OPS system sends a status email message.
 The subject line for these messages will be **[Succeeded With Warning] Open Publishing Build Service - Publish**, or similar.
 The text in the brackets can be "Succeeded", "Succeeded With Warning", or "Failed".
-These messages contain review links for pages that were successuflly built.
+These messages contain review links for pages that were successfully built.

 > [!div class="mx-imgBorder"]
 > ![Review links in build status email](media/review-email.png)